 You’ll need a stopwatch and again a set of challenges or a challenge you want to overcome.
 One person on the call will take the role of quizmaster (this should ideally be the most senior person on the call, as usually in brainstorming this person can overpower the others).

-The quizmaster then asks the team to answer a challenge but this time everyone is under a sixty second time limit… the time pressure should focus the mind.
-They then each present their idea to the quizmaster who then follows this up by asking the challenge again in a different several times.
+The quizmaster then asks the team to answer a challenge but this time everyone is under a sixty second time limit.
+The time pressure should focus the mind.
+They then each present their idea to the quizmaster who then follows this up by asking the challenge again in a new way.
 Here’s how you can ask the same question in different ways as a guide:

 Then to finish, everyone on the call turns the tables on the quizmaster and puts them under pressure with the same questions.

-These are just a few of the ways we have to help you generate ideas here at OTB.
-If you’d like to practice some of the ones here or discover more, simply give our Managing Partner Jo a call on: 0113 216 2820 ir email: email@example.com or send us a message online.
+These are just a few of the ways we have to help you generate ideas when brainstorming on Zoom.
+If you’d like to practice some of the ones here or discover more, get in touch.
+Give our Managing Partner Jo a call on 0113 216 2820, email: email@example.com or send us a message online.